Torpedoes

 Morison quotes the engineering officer of Hornet on the effects of a torpedo hit:

 A sickly green flash momentarily lighted the scullery compartment and seemed to run both forward towards Repair Station 5 and aft into the scullery compartment for a distance of about 50 feet.
 This was preceded by a thud so deceptive as to almost make one believe that the torpedo had struck the port side.
-Immediately following the flush a hissing sound as of escaping air was heard followed by a dull rumbling noise.
+Immediately following the flash a hissing sound as of escaping air was heard followed by a dull rumbling noise.
 The deck on the port side seemed to crack open and a geyser of fuel oil which quickly reached a depth of two feet swept all personnel at Repair 5 off their feet and flung them headlong down the sloping decks of the compartment to the starboard side.
 Floundering around in the fuel oil, all somehow regained their feet and a hand chain was formed to the two-way ladder and escape scuttle leading from the third deck to the second deck....

 Japanese torpedoes